The history of the Agarte name began with the ancient Anglo-Saxon

 Early Notables of the Agarte family (pre 1700)

-Another 22 words (2 lines of text) are included under the topic Early Agarte Notables in all our PDF Extended History products and printed products wherever possible.
+family.
+He...
+Another 44 words (3 lines of text) are included under the topic Early Agarte Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Agarte family to Ireland